-Up until it happened, I didn’t know if it would be possible to make money from a blog this way.
+Up until it happened, I didn’t know if it would be possible to make money through affiliate marketing on a blog.

 I had seen blog income reports showing earnings within the first, second and third month of blogging.

 I couldn’t picture it as a new blogger with no blogging experience.
 And then to add to that – start with zero followers.

 Some bloggers use their network for blog promotion.
 They post their blog on their personal Facebook, Pinterest, Twitter and Instagram.

 They already have the trust of their family and friends who are following their social media accounts.

 Getting traffic and affiliate sales is naturally faster and easier.

 If you’ve decided to not use your network – tell little to no family and friends about your blog – your website has no followers.

 It has no credibility.
 You’re starting all of your social media accounts from scratch.